EARTHQUAKE If an Earthquake StrikesEARTHQUAKE

 If an Earthquake Strikes

 Japan is well-known for its earthquakes.
-Do you know how to protect yourself when the earthquakes occur?
+Do you know how to prepare for the big one, and how to protect yourself when a quake occurs?

-If An Earthquake Strikes While You’re At Home
+If a Quake Strikes While You’re At Home

 Protect yourself during a big earthquake in Japan!